 Although many people claim to follow juice cleanse regimens without serious side effects, that doesn’t mean they don’t exist.
 It’s important to note that many people who publicly share their juice cleanse experiences are influencers, who are getting paid or sponsored in some way to sell a particular product.

-Because of their restrictive natures, here are some things to consider when deciding whether or not to do a juice cleanse:
+Because of their restrictive natures, here are some risks and possible side effects to consider when deciding whether or not to do a juice cleanse:

 If you like the idea of a juice cleanse but aren’t too interested in drinking only green liquid for a week, here are some alternatives that may have similar benefits.